 Con: As always, you must have a License to Apparate from the Department of Magical Transportation and there is always risk of splinching.

 - Tad Kuang Si / Kuang Si Waterfall flows year round.
 Less water from March to May.
-Big water June to October.
+There’s high water volume around June to October.

 - There are changing huts and vendors selling snacks and drinks.
-Don’t be a dickhead and litter.
+Don’t be a jerk and litter.

 - Some of the pools are considered sacred.
 Obey the signs and swim only where permitted.

-- Bring money to buy a Free the Bears t-shirt at the Bear Sanctuary inside Kuang Si park.
+- Buy a Free the Bears t-shirt at the Bear Sanctuary inside Kuang Si park.
 The organisation does not receive any funds from the park admission and relies on donations.
 Read the feature I wrote about Free the Bears Laos on Travelfish.

 - Trails are not paved but hard-packed and fairly even.
 Can be very slippery when wet.
 Only 15-minutes of walking from the bottom to the big falls.

-- Women who wear bikinis may attract an audience of curious spectators.
+- Lao culture is conservative.
+While it’s now common to see bikini clad tourists swimming at the falls, women who wear bikinis may attract an audience of curious spectators.